-We’ve come to the end of our first year so I thought I’d put a few thoughts together by way of a review.
+We’ve come to the end of our first year so I thought I’d put a few thoughts together looking back on 2012.
 It’s been a rewarding year and Nicola and I are more convinced than ever that we made the right decision in setting up Jack Raven Bushcraft.

 The start of the year was all about getting the camp in place, the yurt, the composting loo, the kitchen area and so on.
 A massive thanks to Frank for helping out with this.
 I didn’t have a 4×4 at the time, so we carried everything across the field and into the wood by hand.
 And of course everything had to be built by hand.
 Willow was 3 months old by this time and an ever present with us.
 She had to wear a red coat so we could see her though, a yellow Labrador really blends in with leaf litter.

 Our first ever course took place over the 2nd weekend in February; it had been a mild January but then the weather took a turn for the worse.
 A hardy group of 6 students came along and undertook the course in 8 inches of snow and night time temperatures of -12oC.
 Everything froze, the water in the hand washing bowls, entire jerry cans, the gas bottle, even the toothpaste in my rucksack; we put things in the cool box to stop them freezing.
 With Nicola, Frank and the 6 students, I was responsible for the wellbeing of 8 people in relatively harsh conditions and whilst we were only in Kent, we were none the less a few miles from the nearest road of any size; it certainly hit home that what had been my hobby was now a serious job with implications of not doing it correctly.
 In preparation we’d stocked the yurt with firewood and with a little re-jigging of the schedule we kept everyone warm and well fed and sent them all home happy.